 · To inspire teenagers in care to take a number of significant steps to improve their literacy, numeracy and financial capability in order to be better placed to achieve their full potential as an adult.

 · To give teenagers in care the opportunity to earn and save by experience.

 · To raise additional funds to add to their Junior ISAs by rewarding them for attainment.

-The Stepladder of Achievement programme will provide both life skills and financial resources in order to enhance the capability and prospects of children and young people in care, who are likely to have experienced an unpredictable education.
+The Stepladder of Achievement programme provides both life skills and financial resources in order to enhance the capability and prospects of children and young people in care, who are likely to have experienced an unpredictable education.
 Our aim is to break the cycle of deprivation by enabling these young people to look forward to a normal adult life, by helping them to reverse this instability and enhance their employability prospects.

-The Stepladder programme will take time to roll-out across the United KIngdom, starting in Summer 2016.
+The Stepladder programme is being rolled-out across the United Kingdom as from Autumn 2016.
 The pace of roll-out depends primarily on securing voluntary funding for step payments and mentoring.
 Click here to see the latest news on roll-out.